Smile (The Beach Boys album): Criticism from Wilson's bandmates (1966–1967)

-Parks has sometimes stated that he was dismissed from the project at Love's behest.
-In a 1974 interview, he elaborated that he both "resigned" and "was fired" after Love and "the least known members" had decided that his lyrics were "indecipherable and unnecessary".
-Two years later, when interviewed for the 1976 television special The Beach Boys: It's OK!, he indicated that he had suggested discarding his lyrics after Love inquired about a particular line.
-In a 2013 interview, Parks said that he "walked away from the job" to escape Wilson's "buffoonery" and Love's "jealousy".
+Parks sometimes stated that he was dismissed from the project at Love's behest, but in a 2004 interview declared, "It's not because of Mike Love that I walked away.
+It was because of my own irrelevance that I walked away.
+There were too many things conspiring against the record [...]
+I felt like an intruder".
+(Note: In a 1974 interview, he said that he both "resigned" and "was fired" after Love and "the least known members" had decided that his lyrics were "indecipherable and unnecessary".
+Two years later, when interviewed for the 1976 television special The Beach Boys: It's OK!, he indicated that he had suggested discarding his lyrics after Love inquired about a particular line.)
+He elaborated that this feeling emerged after receiving threats of physical violence from an unnamed party envious of his role as Wilson's songwriting partner.
+(Note: In a 2013 interview, Parks said that he "walked away from the job" to escape Wilson's "buffoonery" and Love's "jealousy".
+While lamenting his bandmates' drug use during the album's recording in a 2014 interview, Love commented, "I had literally nothing to do on anything on the Smile album, so naturally I was a little upset.")
+On another occasion, he stated that he had preferred to withdraw from what he viewed as unrelated family feuds and thought at the time that Smile could have been completed without his involvement.